 Jet lag can be a killer.
 No one wants to spend their vacation sleeping the day away when you should be out exploring an exciting new destination.
-And after two-plus years at home – or closer to home – we're all out of practice when heading abroad.
+And as travelers flock to Europe or elsewhere after putting off big trips for years, we're all out of practice when heading abroad.

 Whether you're headed across the pond to Europe or the Middle East or all the way over over to Asia, the combination of skipping across time zones combined with gruelingly long flights can be tough to battle.
 After some recent trips to the Middle East, Europe, and even a two-day trip to Tokyo, I think I've got a system down pat.